jamf/Replicator/README.md

 **Important:**

 * There are many dependencies between items, if they are not met transfers fail.
 For example, if a policy is site specific the site must be replicated before the policy; if a distribution point has a building and/or department defined those need to replicate first...
 If everything is replicated the order of sections is already taken care of, if you choose not to move some items that's where you can have issues.
-* Summary window doesn't seem to be the most responsive.
-May need to click the window or give the cursor some extra motion before the detailed summary appears.

 **Note:** the app can also be used to clear out a Jamf server.
 Typing the following after launching the app will set it into removal mode.
 Items from the destination server are deleted once Go is clicked.